-Errors Made While Using Contact Lenses
+What Are the Mistakes Made While Using Contact Lenses?

-1. Inserting and removing lenses without cleaning:
+1. Putting on and removing lenses without cleaning:

 2. Wearing lenses for too long:

-3. Not regularly changing the lens case:
+3. Not regularly replacing the lens case:

 5. Not following your eye doctor's recommendations: